Cholesterol Awareness Month: Key Supplements to Support Heart Health

 Fiber Supplements

-A type of fiber called soluble fiber can help lower LDL (bad) cholesterol.
-It works by binding to cholesterol in the digestive system and removing it from the body before it can enter the bloodstream.
+Soluble fiber, a type of fiber found in various foods, may assist in maintaining healthy cholesterol levels by helping to reduce LDL (bad) cholesterol.
+It works by binding to cholesterol in the digestive tract and aiding in its removal from the body before it can enter the bloodstream.

 All-Encompassing Heart Health Supplements

-There are loads of nutrients and ingredients that help your heart keep on ticking by managing cholesterol.
+There are several nutrients and ingredients that may support your heart by helping to manage cholesterol levels.

 Take Control of Your Cholesterol

-For many, cholesterol feels like something out of their control.
+For many, managing cholesterol may feel overwhelming or out of their control.

-For a more powerful heart supplement, get the Manna Liposomal Heart Health Bundle.
-It’s packed with antioxidants and minerals that support comprehensive cardiovascular health.
+For a more targeted cardiovascular supplement, try the Manna Liposomal Heart Health Bundle.
+It contains nutrients such as antioxidants and minerals that may support heart health.

-By incorporating the right supplements into your daily routine, you can finally take control of your cholesterol and support your long-term heart health.
+By incorporating supplements into your routine alongside a balanced diet, you can take proactive steps to support your cholesterol levels and overall heart health.

-Don’t wait until your doctor bugs you again about your cholesterol—take control today with cholesterol-fighting foods and heart-healthy supplements by Manna.
+Take action today with cholesterol-supporting foods and heart-healthy supplements by Manna.

 FAQ